-Scottish COVID-19 inquiry Impact hearing |Health and social care|22 March 2024 (morning session)
+Scottish COVID-19 inquiry impact hearing|Health and social care|22 March 2024 (morning session)

 Introduction

-In this segment Mr.Macaskill explains why he supported lockdowns.
-He explains how families were ‘used to’ lockdowns due to norovirus outbreaks which lasted no more than three weeks.
-NB: Severe COVID-19 lockdowns lasted over 12 months for care home residents and were sporadic for another year after and into 2022.
+Dr.Macaskill explains why he inititally supported lockdowns and explains how families were ‘used to’ lockdowns due to norovirus outbreaks which lasted no more than three weeks.

 ‘‘In April (2020) people like me questioned the appropriateness of lockdown with no end in sight..